Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Computing the New Traffic Plan

-To give a brief example how GFH works, we revisit the conflict graph given in Fig.~\ref{fig:interflowconflicts}.
-As there are no solitary configurations GFH starts with \(\mathcal{C}=\emptyset\).
+To give a brief example of how GFH works, we revisit the conflict graph given in Fig.~\ref{fig:interflowconflicts}.
+As there are no solitary configurations, GFH starts with \(\mathcal{C}=\emptyset\).
 The active flows \(f_a\) and \(f_b\) are handled by the first addConfigPerFlow call.
-Hence, the heap consists of these two flows where \(f_a\) has five and \(f_b\) has three eligible configurations, respectively.
+Hence, the heap consists of these two flows where \(f_a\) has three and \(f_b\) has two eligible configurations, respectively.
 First, the best configuration of flow \(f_b\) is calculated since \(f_b\) has less eligible configurations.
-Since \(b1\) shadows all configurations of \(f_c\), \(b1\) gets a very high shadowRating whereas \(b2\) gets the best rating and is added to \(\mathcal{C}\), since it only shadows \(a2\).
+Since \(b1\) shadows all configurations of \(f_c\), \(b1\) gets a very high shadowRating whereas \(b2\) gets the best rating with \(0.33\) and is added to \(\mathcal{C}\).
 Second, flow \(f_a\) is processed.
-Here, \(a3\) has the lowest shadowRating (\(a4\) and \(a5\) are locked) and is added to \(\mathcal{C}\).
-Finally, addConfigPerFlow is called the second time with \(\operatorname{searchF}(p')=\{f_c\}\) since \(f_c\) is the only new flow to add.
-Thereby, \(c1\), which the only configuration of \(f_c\), is added to \(\mathcal{C}\).
+Here, \(a3\) has the lowest shadowRating (0.0 since \(b3\) is locked) and is added to \(\mathcal{C}\).
+Note that \(a4\) and \(a5\) are locked, \(a2\) is shadowed and \(a1\) would shadow all configurations of \(f_c\).
+Finally, addConfigPerFlow is called a second time with the new flows \(\operatorname{searchF}(p')=\{f_c\}\).
+Thereby, \(c1\), which is the only configuration of \(f_c\), is added to \(\mathcal{C}\). \markChanges{ Since all flows are admitted, there is no need to use the re-run mechanism in this example. }